-- Provide information about various infectious/communicable diseases. - Encourage informed and responsible individual conduct to promote a wellness-oriented lifestyle. - Work to decrease the risk of contagion of infectious disease - Encourage students to report to Health Services if they have acquired or been exposed to any communicable disease.
+- Provide information about various infectious/communicable diseases. - Encourage informed and responsible individual conduct to promote a wellness-oriented lifestyle. - Decrease the risk of contagion of infectious disease - Encourage students to report to Health Services if they have acquired or been exposed to any communicable disease.

-Any student with an infectious/communicable disease will be permitted to stay enrolled as long as they are able to fulfill the requirements of the course.
+Each student who has an infectious/communicable disease will be allowed classroom attendance if they are physically able to satisfy course requirements.